1. Who needs to register a vehicle?

 Any motor vehicle (including motorcycles and mopeds) or bicycle operated or parked on property owned or controlled by Liberty University must display a valid Liberty University parking permit or pass.
 The type of permit or pass indicates the areas in which the vehicle must be parked.
 It is the responsibility of the individual student, faculty, or staff member to personally obtain any temporary parking permit.
-See Parking Registration and Fees section for more information.

 Yes.
 All officers are certified or licensed by the Commonwealth of Virginia.
 Police officers may issue Virginia summons for violations of Virginia law, including but not limited to:

 Disrespect to a Police Officer, Emergency Services Officer or Parking Enforcement Officer; will result in disciplinary action from the Student Conduct Office if a student.
 If an employee, disciplinary action will be taken through the office of Human Resources.
 Interfering with an officer in performance of their duty will result in a fine, a report, and possible criminal charges.

 6. What if something happens to my vehicle while on campus?

 The University assumes no responsibility for loss or damage to private property.